openjfx/javafx-maven-plugin/README.md

 - `options`: A list of VM options passed to the executable.
 - `commandlineArgs`: Arguments separated by space for the executed program
 - `includePathExceptionsInClasspath`: When resolving the module-path, setting this value to true will include the dependencies that generate path exceptions in the classpath.
-By default the value is false, and these dependencies won't be included.
+By default, the value is false, and these dependencies won't be included.
+- `runtimePathOption`: By default, the plugin will place *each* dependency either on modulepath or on classpath (based on certain factors).
+When `runtimePathOption` configuration is set, the plugin will place *all* the dependencies on either modulepath or classpath.

+    If set as `MODULEPATH`, a module descriptor is required.
+All dependencies need to be either modularized or contain an Automatic-Module-Name.

+    If set as `CLASSPATH`, a Launcher class ([like this one](https://github.com/openjfx/samples/blob/master/CommandLine/Non-modular/CLI/hellofx/src/hellofx/Launcher.java)) is required to run a JavaFX application.
+Also, if a module-info descriptor is present, it will be ignored.

+    Values: MODULEPATH or CLASSPATH.

+### Example

-For instance, the following configuration adds some VM options and a command line argument:
+The following configuration adds some VM options, and a command line argument:

 ```
 <plugin>